 It also arrives after what we’re told are significant revisions to make it palatable for a European audience.
 This ‘tailoring’ in Ford-speak includes substantial changes to the chassis, improvements to interior quality, new engine options and additional body styles.

-It will go on sale in January as a five-door hatchback and estate.
-At launch we’ll have the choice of a 2.0-litre turbodiesel engine, in two outputs, plus 1.5-litre and 2.0-litre petrol turbo EcoBoost engines, all allied to either a six-speed manual gearbox or an optional six-speed automatic.
+It is available as a five-door hatchback and estate and with a range of engine choices of 1.5-litre and 2.0-litre turbodiesel engines, plus 1.0-, 1.5- and 2.0-litre petrol turbo EcoBoost engines, all allied to either a six-speed manual gearbox or an optional six-speed automatic.
 There will also be a 2.0-litre petrol-electric hybrid, which will be the only Mondeo available as a four-door saloon.
-Shortly afterwards, more frugal and more powerful petrol and diesel engines will be added to the line-up, as will an all-wheel drive option.
+There is also an all-wheel drive option too.

-Later in the year we’ll also have the novelty, for this class anyway, of a 1.0-litre, three-cylinder turbocharged petrol option which will hardly be a fire breather but should be attractive option for anyone paying company car tax – hugely important for most Mondeo clientele, while a luxury lifestyle version of the Mondeo adorned as the Vignale will also be made available.
+Interestingly for this size of car, there is a 1.0-litre, three-cylinder turbocharged petrol option which is hardly a fire breather but should be attractive option for anyone paying company car tax – hugely important for most Mondeo clientele, while a luxury lifestyle version of the Mondeo adorned as the Vignale is also available.

 The Mondeo is the first Ford to use a new integral link rear suspension set-up, although it retains MacPherson struts up front.
 It’s also the first Mondeo to have electric power-assisted steering that can be adapted to match the adaptive damper system, which can be switched to Comfort, Normal or Sport for the first time.